Your browser is out of date.

 These permanent marks are used for part identification, authenticity, and product traceability throughout the manufacturing process and the life of a part.
 Most manufacturers must follow strict guidelines as their products are heavily regulated.
 Part identification and product traceability is essential for manufacturers to maintain compliance.

 Each laser marking machine GT SCHMIDT manufactures helps our customers achieve the exact laser marking product traceability solution for their industry and exact part requirements.
-We offer both class 1 certified enclosure systems as well as open-source laser components.
+We offer both class I certified enclosure systems as well as open-source laser components.
 We have a variety of laser sources including fiber, diode, YVO4, UV, Green, and CO2 lasers.
 Our machines can be equipped with standard accessories and custom options to help support the marking process.
-Depending on the laser source we have two laser software options both with an intuitive interface and a graphic editor that will help get you up and marking in no time.

 WHAT ARE THE BENEFITS OF LASER MARKING?